 Natalie Warne is an Activist and TED Speaker

 Natalie was asked to produce documentary pieces on women who had survived the Rwandan Genocide.
 Her time in Rwanda lead her to work as a multimedia producer and youth ambassador for the MacArthur Foundation.
 She worked with a network of educators, experts, and youth-serving organizations that promotes access to participatory, interest-driven learning, and provided them with branding and engagement strategies for their youth audience.
-To this day, she has spoken to more than 60,000 people worldwide in 480 different engagements about her journey from teenager to global activist.
-She has worked for universities, businesses non-profits, and government organizations.
-Some clients include Forbes Women's Summit, U.S. Department of State, The Boys and Girls Club of America, Apple, SAP, Amnesty International and many more.
-She has delivered three TEDx talks and will be a featured speaker at Stanford University in Fall 2017.
+To this day, she has spoken to more than 60,000 people worldwide in 480 different engagements and delivered three TEDx talks about her journey from teenager to global activist.
+She has worked for prestigious universities, fortune 500 businesses, non-profits, and government organizations.
+She has been sought out by clients including the Bill and Melinda Gates Foundation, Forbes Women's Summit, U.S. Department of State, The Boys and Girls Club of America, Stanford University, Apple, SAP, Amnesty International and many more.

 This work has lead Natalie to work as a millennial expert, training leadership teams around the world on how to best engage, empower, and activate young people.
-Natalie created an Activism Training Program designed to activate and equip young people with the knowledge and tools needed to build momentum towards lasting change in their communities, society and the world.
+Natalie created an Activism Training Program designed to activate and equip individuals of all ages and across all industries with the knowledge and tools needed to build momentum towards lasting change in their communities, society and the world.
 Her message on social justice, race and equality for all is both riveting and inspiring and is influenced by her childhood growing up in the inner-city of Chicago surrounded by a family of activists who worked tirelessly towards social change in their community.
 Natalie is currently based in Los Angeles.